cjdbarlow/Part-One/cox_inhibitors.md

 Arachidonic acid is converted into:
 * Leukotrienes by LOX
-* Cyclic endoperoxidases by COX
+* Cyclic endoperoxidases by COX enzymes
-NSAIDs inhibit cyclooxygenase.
-Effects (including adverse) come from either the decrease in endoperoxidases (inhibited by cox), or an increase in other arachidonic-acid derived factors (due to the diversion of arichdonic acid down other pathways).
-  * There are two(ish) **isoenzymes** of COX:
-    * **COX-1**
-    Important for homeostatic function, and controls the synthesis of:
+These undergo further metabolism to produce:
   * **Thromboxane A<sub>2</sub>**
   Produced by platelets when exposed to collagen, adrenaline, or adenosine.
 It promotes haemostasis through:
     * Vasoconstriction
     * Platelet aggregation
+  * **PGI<sub>2</sub>**
+    * Vasodilation
+    * Platelet inhibition
+    * Bronchodilation
   * **PGE<sub>2</sub>**
     * Afferent arteriolar dilation
     * Bronchodilation
     * Gastric mucous production
     * Inhibition of platelet aggregation
   * **PGF<sub>2α</sub>**
     * Bronchoconstriction
     * Pulmonary vasoconstriction
     * Uterine contraction<br><br>

+There are two(ish) **isoenzymes** of COX:
+* **COX-1**
+Important for homeostatic function.
 * **COX-2**
 **Induced** with tissue damage and contributes to inflammation.
 COX-2:
   * Exists in the vascular endothelium where it synthesises prostacyclin (which opposes the action of thromboxanes)
-        * Inhibition may result in a relative abundance of thromboxane, causing platelet aggregation and vasoconstriction <br><br>
+  * Inhibition may result in a relative abundance of thromboxane, causing platelet aggregation and vasoconstriction
-    * **COX-3** is:
+* **COX-3**
-      * A variant of COX-1 which exists centrally and mediates the analgesic and antipyretic effects of paracetamol
+Variant of COX-1 which exists centrally and mediates the analgesic and antipyretic effects of paracetamol.

 ###Effects
+Effects occur due to:
+* Decrease in endoperoxidases
+Inhibited by COX.
+* Increase in other arachidonic-acid derived factors
+Due to the diversion of arichdonic acid down other pathways.

-* COX inhibition has different effects in different tissues:
+COX inhibition has different effects in different tissues:
 * Prevents subsequent conversion of prostaglandins to thromboxane A<sub>2</sub> and PGI<sub>2</sub>
 * Peripherally, inhibition of prostaglandin synthesis is anti-inflammatory
 * Centrally, it is anti-pyretic
 * In the stomach, it decreases mucous production and leads to mucosal ulceration

 * Aspirin (a non-specific COX inhibitor), prevents production of both thromboxane A<sub>2</sub> and PGI<sub>2</sub>